laurent22/joplin/BUILD.md

 ## Building

-Before doing anything else, from the root of the project, run:
+Before starting any specific application, from the root of the project, run:

 	npm install